International Student Admission

 MM: 86 ibt

-If you receive a request to audition, you may also be asked to interview with faculty and staff for further assessment of your English proficiency.
+If you are invited to the live audition, you may also be asked to interview with faculty and staff for further assessment of your English proficiency.

-- applicant attended at least two years of high school in an English-language institution; and
+- Bachelor of Music applicants: Attended at least four years of secondary school in an English-language institution.

-- applicant has completed (or will complete during current academic year) a bachelor’s degree in an English-language institution.
+- Artist Diploma/Professional Studies Certificate: Has completed (or will complete during current academic year) a bachelor’s degree at an English-language institution.

 Admission in Cases of Substandard English Skills